Dickson Jere: Professional memberships

 Currently, Jere is a member of the Law Association of Zambia and the Media Institute of Southern Africa (MISA).
 He also sits on the Human Rights Committee of the Law Association of Zambia.
 In March 2018, Dickson Jere was elected as the honorary secretary of the Chartered Institute of Arbitration (Zambia) at the annual general meeting.

 Personal life and education

 Jere grew up in the city of Lusaka and attended Sir Evelyn Hone College of Applied Arts and Commerce, Lusaka, for his Diploma in Journalism, Public Relations and Advertising.
 He later studied for his Bachelor of Laws degree at the University of Zambia shortly before he was appointed as a press aide at State House.

-He holds the Master's In Intellectual Property (MIP) from Africa University in Zimbabwe and another Master of Laws degree (LLM) in Human Rights from Lusaka University.
+He holds the Master's In Intellectual Property (MIP) from Africa University in Zimbabwe and another Master of Laws degree (LLM) in Human Rights from University of Lusaka.
 On March 14, 2014, Jere was admitted to the bar after passing a Legal Practitioners Qualification Examination (LPQE) at the Zambia Institute of Advanced Legal Education.